Greek fire: Methods of deployment

 Use of a cheirosiphōn ("hand-siphōn"), a portable flamethrower, used from a flying bridge against a castle.
 Illumination from the Poliorcetica of Hero of Byzantium.

 The chief method of deployment of Greek fire, which sets it apart from similar substances, was its projection through a tube (siphōn), for use aboard ships or in sieges.
 Portable projectors (cheirosiphōnes, χειροσίφωνες) were also invented, reputedly by Emperor Leo VI.
 The Byzantine military manuals also mention that jars (chytrai or tzykalia) filled with Greek fire and caltrops wrapped with tow and soaked in the substance were thrown by catapults, while pivoting cranes (gerania) were employed to pour it upon enemy ships.
-The cheirosiphōnes especially were prescribed for use at land and in sieges, both against siege machines and against defenders on the walls, by several 10th-century military authors, and their use is depicted in the Poliorcetica of Hero of Byzantium.
+The cheirosiphōnes especially were prescribed for use at land and in sieges, both against siege machines and against defenders on the walls, by several 10th-century military authors; their use is depicted in the Poliorcetica of Hero of Byzantium.
 The Byzantine dromons usually had a siphōn installed on their prow under the forecastle, but additional devices could also be placed elsewhere on the ship.
-Thus in 941, when the Byzantines were facing the vastly more numerous Rus' fleet, siphōns were placed also amidships and even astern.
+Thus, in 941, when the Byzantines were facing the vastly more numerous Rus' fleet, siphōns were placed also amidships and even astern.